core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 # Examples for Erroneous Registrations

-This section provides examples of registration requests for the "CoAP Content-Formats" Registry (as defined in {{Section 12.3 of -coap}} and revised according to {{Err4954}}) that must be denied.
+This section provides examples of registration requests for the "CoAP Content-Formats" Registry (as defined in {{Section 12.3 of -coap}} and revised according to {{Err4954}}) that are invalid but would be approved under the current procedure.
 The checklist defined in {{checks}} should prevent any of these attempts from succeeding.

 All the example registration requests use a CoAP Content-Format with identifier 64999 in the FCFS range of the "CoAP Content-Formats" registry.